OpenSourceEconomics/grmpy/docs/tutorial.rst

 **COST**

 The *COST* block specifies the number and order of the covariates determining the cost of treatment and the values for the coefficients :math:`\gamma`.
+In particular, the integer in the column **Column** specifies the column in the relevant dataset.

 =======   ======  ======    ==================
 Key       Column  Value     Interpretation